The Best Stand Mixer – KitchenAid KSM150PSER Artisan Review

 Stand mixer with bowl-lift:

 These are one level above the normal baking needs.
 Professional mixers like the Hobart and domestic mixers like the KitchenAid Professional 600 Series have this design.
-You snap the bowl into place on a curved arm and lift it toward the mixing attachment using a lever.
+We snap the bowl into place on a curved arm and lift it toward the mixing attachment using a lever.

 Hand Mixers with latch on stand: